-Religion is concerned with the ineradicable conditions and moral transformation of the individual in a community that encourages one another to do one's "duty" (i.e., to act on the basis of a moral principle merely because it is right and not (!) because it fulfills some interest either for ourselves, God, or the state).
-Furthermore, this community encourages the individual to exercise her/his capacity of the self-legislation of moral principles in light of humanity's categorical nature (i.e., in terms of the three modes of the Categorical Imperative that provide us with criteria for the selection of the maxims on which we are going to act [see the post "What is Categorical about the Categorical!"]).
+15 Act on the basis of a principle that you would want to be universal, like a law of nature; only allow oneself to be and treat the other only as an ends and never as a mere means; and acknowledge all others to be autonomous for the selection of the maxims on which we are going to act [see the post "What is Categorical about the Categorical!" at https://criticalidealism.org]).
 Finally, this community encourages the individual to apply the three maxims of the understanding in this moral process.
 All of these elements confirm that, for us to exercise our highest creative capacity (and it is this creative capacity that in its degree sets us apart as a species), we must necessarily assume that there is a kingdom of moral principles that structure the pursuit of moral ends in which individuals are treated as themselves ends (possessing dignity) and not mere means for the ends of others.

-Critical Idealism, then, can speak of an invisible Kingdom of Ends that governs the exercising of our highest pre-disposition, Personality, in which all individuals are treated with dignity (and not mere worth, which is a concept of exchange for something else) and in which all in the community encourage one another to exercise her/his highest capacities in the recognition that each individual must self-legislate moral principles and no one else can ever know whether or which moral principle the individual legislated for the governance of her/his action.
-This invisible Kingdom can appropriately be called the Kingdom of God.
+Critical Idealism, then, speaks of an invisible Kingdom of Ends17 that governs the exercising of our highest capacity, Personality, in which all individuals are treated with dignity (and not mere worth, which is a concept of exchange for something else) and in which all in the community encourage one another to exercise her/his highest capacities in the recognition that each individual must self-legislate moral principles and no one else can ever know whether or which moral principle the individual legislated for the governance of her/his action.
+This invisible Kingdom is appropriately be called the Commonweal of God.